Continuous Integration and Continuous Deployment with Azure Functions

 Intro

-The Problem
+The Problem and CI/CD Pitfalls

-The problem arose during setup of the CI/CD pipeline.
-Like most Azure implementations, we wanted to setup our build and release pipelines using Azure DevOps, which allows us to automatically run unit tests during check-in and automatically deploy code to Azure Function Apps.
+The problem arose during the setup of the CI/CD pipeline.
+Like most Azure implementations, we wanted to set up our build and release pipelines using Azure DevOps, which allows us to automatically run unit tests during check-in and automatically deploy code to Azure Function Apps.
 The setup was extremely smooth with Azure DevOps integration since the codebase was being stored in Azure Repos.
 The default branch of code (master) deployed perfectly to the Azure Function App.

-Both of these deploy using ZipPushDeploy, which at the time of this writing counts on the source branch being the default (master).
+Both of these deploy using ZipPushDeploy, which at the time of this writing, counts on the source branch being the default (master).

 The Solution